Joined Up North EastExpand Menu

 About

-Joined Up North East is a three-year PhD project with Newcastle University that is being led by Mark Adley (view bio or video introduction).
-The project explores the health and social care pathways for LBGTQIA+ people* over the age of 18 in the North East who have experienced multiple exclusion or disadvantage, for example:
+Joined Up North East began as a three-year PhD project led by Mark Adley (view video introduction).
+It explored the health and social care pathways of multiply marginalised LBGTQ+ adults in the North East - LGBTQ+ people who had also experienced, for example homelessness, drug or alcohol use, the criminal justice system, racism, or domestic violence.

-The PhD is funded by the National Institute for Health and Care Research Applied Research Collaboration North East and North Cumbria, as part of their inequalities and marginalised communities theme, in collaboration with Newcastle University's Population Health Sciences Institute.
+The PhD was funded by the National Institute for Health and Care Research (NIHR) Applied Research Collaboration (ARC) North East and North Cumbria (NENC) (NIHR200173).
+The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.

 National Institute for Health Research Applied Research Collaboration North East and North Cumbria logo